webmin/authentic-theme/README.md

 * Make the theme fully support all Webmin/Usermin modules
 * Be as beautiful, light and easy to use as possible
 * Be compatible with mobile devices

-##Issues
-* Borders on some tables are missing, because of _Webmin_ modules miscalculating _colspan_ values (developers promised to fix it in the near future)

 ##FAQ
 ####How do I install _Authentic_ theme?